Maximal entanglement increase with single-photon subtraction: Introduction

-Quantum entanglement \cite{A. Einstein} is commonly seen as an important resource for quantum metrology \cite{V. Giovannetti}, quantum communication \cite{C. H. Bennett2} and quantum computation \cite{P. W. Shor}.
+Quantum entanglement \cite{AEinstein} is commonly seen as an important resource for quantum metrology \cite{V. Giovannetti}, quantum communication \cite{C. H. Bennett2} and quantum computation \cite{P. W. Shor}.
 The increase of entanglement is an important task, since it can be used to strengthen the precision of quantum metrology \cite{S. Steinlechner}, the fidelity of quantum information processing \cite{B. Schumacher,S. Lloyd} and the efficiency of quantum computing \cite{R. Raussendorf, E. Knill}.
-However, in many platforms entanglement is fragile and rapidly vanishes due to environment-induced decoherence.
-In this regard, light is a particularly interesting platform due to its intrinsic resilience against its environment.
+Here, we will focus on light as a particularly interesting platform for quantum information tasks due to its intrinsic resilience against environment-induced decoherence.

 Continuous-variable (CV) quantum optics \cite{S. L. Braunstein} allows for the deterministic generation of Gaussian entanglement between modes of light.
 In particular, it was used to produce large-scale entangled states \cite{M. Chen,S. Armstrong,X. Su,J. Roslund,S. Gerke,J.-i.
 Yoshikawa,K. Zhang,W. Wang}.
 However, because the entangled modes are Gaussian, they do not offer a genuine quantum advantage.
 To implement protocols that cannot be efficiently simulated by classical computers non-Gaussian states are required \cite{S. D. Bartlett,A. Mari, S. Rahimi-Keshari}.